Prevent biological agents or bio-aerosols in the workplace

 Occupational exposure to bio-aerosols has been given too little attention, but that doesn’t make it any less dangerous.
 A Legionella infection is by far the best-known health complaint, but an allergic or toxic reaction can also indicate a biological contamination.
 Who is at risk and what can you, as an employer, do to protect your employees?

 Bio-aerosols or biological agents are tiny dust particles or liquid droplets that contain fungi, bacteria, or viruses.
-They come from natural sources such as animals or plants.
-Depending on the season or production process, they occur in low or high concentrations, e.g. in wastewater, biogas, and biofuels.
+They come from natural sources such as animals or plants, or non-living organisms, such as toxins (dead bacteria) and prions (virus proteins).
+These occur in low or high concentrations depending on the season or production process, e.g. in waste water, biogas, and biofuels.
+Agents of biological, living origin primarily pose a health hazard.

 Employees active in the food industry, arable farming, animal husbandry, recycling, textiles, and wood sectors are at a higher risk of contamination by inhalation of contaminated dust particles or droplets.
 But players of wind instruments, carwash staff, and beauticians can also come into contact with these.